Does the College offer developmental courses?

 Are there any special instructions for international students?

 The Admissions and the Registrar’s office work together to provide the documentation necessary to obtain a visa in the student’s home country.
-Once the student arrives in the United States he/she should, as soon as possible, sign in (this is a federal requirement)with the Assistant Registrar in the Registrar’s office in the McDonald Administration Building (firstname.lastname@example.org or 417-334-6411 x3223).
+Once the student arrives in the United States he/she should, as soon as possible, sign in (this is a federal requirement)with the Assistant Registrar in the Registrar’s Office in the McDonald Administration Building (email@example.com or 417-690-3223).
 The Assistant Registrar is the international student liaison on campus.

 Can I get a copy of my student’s grades?

 In accordance with federal law, the College has adopted policies and procedures governing the confidentiality of student educational records.
 In general, no individual shall have access to, nor will the College disclose any information from, a student’s education record without the written consent of the student.
 Exceptions allow certain personnel of the College to see records as well as procedures for release in emergency situations.
-If the student would like his/her parents to have access to academic information a waiver form may be completed.
-Upon request the Registrar’s office will provide mid-term and final grades to the parents of students who have completed a waiver form.
 Additional information on student records may be found on the FERPA page.

 What if I do not know what major I want to pursue?